-The landed commercial catch of 6,400 t was close to the TACC of 6,395 t (including 1.5% for water loss) and therefore the catch level was acceptable.
-The average of the estimate of recreational catch (472 t) was close to the TARC of 506 t for the 2017/18 season and was therefore also considered acceptable.
+The landed commercial catch of 6,397 t was close to the TACC of 6,395 t (including 1.5% for water loss) and therefore the catch level was acceptable.
+The average of the estimate of recreational catch (401 t) was below the TARC of 490 t for the 2019 season and was therefore also considered acceptable.
 The harvest control rules surrounding recreational catch are based on a five-year moving average (FYMA).